cancerit/ppcg-qc-from-sanger/README.md

 [![Docker Repository on Quay](https://quay.io/repository/wtsicgp/ppcg-qc-from-sanger/status "Docker Repository on Quay")](https://quay.io/repository/wtsicgp/ppcg-qc-from-sanger)

-The tools is used to extract PPCG defined QC metrics from Sanger variant calling pipeline results.
+The tool is used to extract PPCG defined QC metrics from Sanger variant calling pipeline results.

 ## Inputs

-### tumour and normal sample bas files
+### tumour and normal sample BASfiles

   BAS file is one of the output of Sanger mapping pileline (cgpmap), which contains metrics collected during mapping and it has `.bas` suffix.